zsoltherpai/feather/README.md

 ####About Feather####
 Feather is an ultra-lightweight dependency injection ([JSR-330](https://jcp.org/en/jsr/detail?id=330 "JSR-330")) library for Java and Android.
-There are a number of existing dependency injection frameworks, why a new one?
+There are a number of existing dependency injection frameworks, why another one?
 Feather is probably the simplest, tiniest implementation with high performance - see the comparison section below.
 ```xml
 <dependency>